moby/moby/docs/swarm/services.md

 ### Publish ports externally to the swarm

-You publish service ports externally to the swarm using the `--publish
+You publish service ports externally to the swarm using the `--publish-add
 <TARGET-PORT>:<SERVICE-PORT>` flag.
 When you publish a service port, the swarm
 makes the service accessible at the target port on every node regardless if there is a task for the service running on the node.